Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 What will I learn?

-During this course you will initially learn foundation skills and knowledge in a workshop environment, including electrical, mechanical, using lathes for turning operations, preparing and using milling machines, and conducting business improvement techniques.
+During this course, you will initially learn foundation skills and knowledge in a workshop environment, including using lathes for turning operations, preparing and using milling machines, and conducting business improvement techniques.
+You will then move onto more advanced study, focusing on units such as mathematics for engineering technicians, electrical principles, mechanical principles, and selecting and using programmable controllers.

 How is the apprenticeship delivered?